 If you opted for an artificial tree instead, your best option, only after saving it to be reused the next holiday season, of course, is to donate it.
 Goodwill and the Salvation Army accept used artificial Christmas trees, as do many local, independent nonprofits.
 If this is not feasible, contact your local recycling facility to learn if they accept any components of an artificial tree.
 If they don’t, landfilling your artificial tree is often the only viable alternative.

 What to look for and buy: Reuse your old holiday lights for as many years as possible.
 But, if and when you are looking to purchase new ones, choose LED lights instead, which require less energy, and money, to light.
 Put lights on a timer so you are only running them when people are around to enjoy them.

 Curious what becomes of your lights?
 They are shredded into small pieces and separated into the copper and various plastics.
-Some American companies do this work, but most of it happens in Shijao, China, the Christmas light recycling capital of the world.
+Historically, this work happened in Shijao, China, the historic Christmas light recycling capital of the world.
 With the China Sword Policy going into effect in 2018, more and more domestic facilities have cropped up that recycled these lights.

 Giving or receiving gift cards is a great option in many ways.
 It means your recipients are more likely to get something they’ll like and actually use (versus an unwanted gift that wastes away in a closet somewhere).
 That, and the popularity of gift cards isn’t slowing down: 80% of adults plan to purchase a gift card for at least one person on their holiday list.

 Can you recycle gift cards?
 Unfortunately in most cases, no. What do you do when the gift card is used up and the cashier hands it back to you?
 Gift cards are made with PVC, and their material as well as their small size makes them infeasible for most municipal recyclers to accept.

 While some stores will take those gift cards back to be reused or recycled, if you receive a gift card, be sure to ask the store about what happens to the gift card after you use it!